On behalf of The Law Office of Gustavo E. Frances, P.A.

 Coming to the decision that it’s time to get a divorce is never easy, even if you’ve seen the marriage deteriorate with your own eyes.
 This is a conversation that everyone dreads having, especially if heated arguments are common between you and your spouse.
 Make sure you plan your discussion, what you are going to say, and where it will take place.

-Our Fort Lauderdale divorce attorney recommends setting aside dedicated time to discuss the divorce with your spouse, among other things.
+Our Fort Lauderdale divorce lawyer recommends setting aside dedicated time to discuss the divorce with your spouse, among other things.
 You will want to have uninterrupted time to have such an important discussion.
 Take a look at the following five tips for telling your spouse you want a divorce so some of the stress can be relieved during such a difficult time.

 Set Aside Private Time to Talk